eosdis-nasa/earthdata-pub-forms/QUESTIONS.md

 - tel
 - time

+The following custom text input types are accepted and should validate:

+- bbox

 The following input attributes are accepted and are evaluated in forms:

 - size (question sections only)